Discovery of a Proto-White Dwarf with a Massive Unseen Companion: Analysis

 \subsection{Lightcurve and Orbital Parameters}

 We can derive the orbital parameters by analyzing the radial velocity and the lightcurve data.
-We first use \texttt{corv} to measure RVs from both APO and the SDSS data, as decribed in Sec.~\ref{subsec:Stellar_Param}.
-Then we use the Lomb-Scargle periodogram \citep{Lomb_1976,Scargle_1982} from \texttt{astropy} on these RVs to obtain the orbital period, but find it unreliable because the sparse phase coverage results in a broad and unconvincing power spectrum.

-W can also use the lightcurve data to measure the period.
+The sampling of the RVs from spectroscopy is insufficient for deriving the period, and therefore we use the lightcurve data to measure the period.
 Stars in close binary systems show periodic changes in flux due to eclipses, heating of the companion due to the primary (reflection binary; \citealt{Vaz_1985,Schaffenroth_2022}), or distortions of their surfaces induced by the tidal forces of the companion (ellipsoidal modulation; \citealt{kopal_1959, green_2023}).
 We combine the data from both the $g$ and $r$ filters of ZTF and normalize the data to capture only the fractional variations about the median flux.
 We then use the Lomb-Scargle periodogram to derive the period of the orbit, and phase fold both the lightcurve as well as the RV data to this period.
 The periodogram is shown in Fig.~\ref{fig:periodogram_all}.
-Amplitude of flux variation can differ depending on the filters used.
+The amplitude of the flux variation can differ depending on the filters used.
 However, for the purpose of period determination, we choose to collate data from both filters and treat them as single dataset.
-This should result in a more robust period determination while having negligible downsides.
+This results in a more robust period determination while having negligible downsides.

 Depending on the physical reasons that cause the flux variability, the orbital period of the system can correspond to the peak of the periodogram or be twice as long.
 The dominant effect of the tidal distortion is to produce a prolate ellipsoid pointed at the companion and this produces a quasi-sinusoidal variation in the emitted flux due to varying surface area.
 As discussed in \cite{el-badry_birth_2021}, the quasi-sinusoidal variation would have different minima at two different end-on configurations (when the longest axis of the ellipsoid is directed towards the observer) due to different gravity darkening.
 However, this is a second order effect which could be virtually invisible in a noisy lightcurve.
 If the minima are not distinguishable, then the periodogram peaks at half the orbital period.
 We find that phase folding to the period $P = 35.8703$ hours, twice the period corresponding to the maximum power of the periodogram, fits both the lightcurve and the RV data well, and the resulting fit is shown in Fig.~\ref{fig:rvlc}.